-Habitat in the park keeps on changing with altitude.
-While the lower reaches of the park has sub-tropical, it is replaced by subtropical pine forests, temperate forests, alpine meadows and perennial snow as you move up.
-The higher elevations remain snowbound for most part of the year.
-Dapha Bum, a ridge on Mishmi hills, is the highest point (4571 m) of the park.
+The habitat in the park keeps changing with altitude.
+While the lower reaches of the park are sub-tropical, the landscape is soon is replaced by subtropical pine forests, temperate forests, alpine meadows and perennial snow as you move up.
+The higher elevations remain snowbound for the most part of the year.
+Dapha Bum, a ridge on Mishmi hills, is the highest point (4,571 m) of the park.

-The park’s fauna comprises of snow leopards, clouded leopards, common leopards, tigers, dholes, wolves, Asiatic black bears, red panda, red fox, yellow-throated marten, Slow Loris, Hoolock Gibbons, Capped Langurs, Assamese Macaques and Rhesus Macaques can be sighted in the park.
-The critically endangered Namdapha Flying Squirrel is found only at the park.
+Namdapha National Park’s fauna comprises snow leopards, clouded leopards, common leopards, tigers, dholes, wolves, Asiatic black bears, red pandas, red foxes, yellow-throated martens, slow Loris, Hoolock gibbons, capped langurs, Assamese macaques and rhesus macaques.
+The critically endangered Namdapha flying squirrel is found only at the Namdapha National Park.

-The park is open throughout the year to tourists.
-Inner line permits are essential for visiting Namdapha.
+While the park is open to visitors throughout the year inner line permits are essential while visiting Namdapha.

-Namdapha was established as a wildlife sanctuary in 1972.
-It was declared a tiger reserve and national park in 1983.
+Established as a wildlife sanctuary in 1972, it was declared a tiger reserve and national park in 1983.

 BEST PLACES TO STAY NEAR NAMDAPHA NATIONAL PARK

-Advance reservations can be made on the phone at the Field Director’s Office, Namdapha National Park at: The Field Director, Project Tiger Namdapha National Park, Miao.
+Advance reservations can be made on the phone at the field director’s office, Namdapha National Park.

 BEST PLACES TO EAT NEAR NAMDAPHA NATIONAL PARK

-Several small eateries in Miao serve variety of foods, including Tibetan momos and noodles.
+Several small eateries in Miao serve a variety of food, including Tibetan momos and noodles.
 Several inspection bungalow caretakers arrange for food on request.
 However, it would be advisable to carry provisions.
-Carry food items like Maggi, etc. which can be cooked easily.
+Carry food items that can be cooked easily.